For the pancake batter:

 In a large bowl, sift

-together the bread flour, cake flour, granulated sugar, brown sugar, baking powder, cinnamon
+, cake flour, granulated sugar, brown sugar, baking powder, cinnamon, 3/4 teaspoon salt, nutmeg, and ground ginger

 , then whisk the milk mixture into the sifted dry ingredients.
 Whisk well to make sure there are no lumps.